cheuktingli/psitip/README.rst

  - In both :code:`given` and :code:`mean`, the values of X are assumed to range from 0 to the cardinality of X minus 1.
 If X does not take these values, manual conversion is needed between the values of X and indices between 0 and the cardinality of X minus 1.

+- :code:`p.numpy()` gives the probability tensor as a numpy array. :code:`p.torch()` gives the probability tensor as a PyTorch tensor.

 Concrete model
 --------------